Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Conclusion

 \section{Conclusion}

-This is paper investigates the dynamic behavior of a Covid-19 epidemic model with non-Gaussian noise.
-We discussed the dynamics of deterministic form of the model and further prove the existence and uniqueness of non-negative global solution of the stochastic system (\ref{CV-stoch}).
-The obtained findings improve some previous study's mentioned in the Introduction which is shown graphically in this manuscript.
-In this regard, we presented sufficient conditions for the extinction of the disease of Covid-19 (\ref{CV-stoch}) if $\psi <1$, which can help in the control of Covid-19..
+This paper delves into the intricate dynamics of a COVID-19 epidemic model augmented with non-Gaussian noise.
+The exploration extends beyond the deterministic facet of the model, leading to a rigorous proof of the existence and uniqueness of a non-negative global solution for the stochastic system (\ref{CV-stoch}).
+These novel findings not only contribute to the theoretical foundation but also augment and refine insights garnered from preceding studies, as perceptibly illustrated in the graphical representations shown throughout this manuscript.

+The deterministic analysis provides a foundational understanding, while the stochastic counterpart offers a nuanced perspective, acknowledging the inherent uncertainties and fluctuations that characterize real-world epidemiological scenarios.
+The demonstration of the existence and uniqueness of solutions in the stochastic framework underscores the robustness of the model in capturing the complexities of COVID-19 dynamics.

+A pivotal aspect of this research lies in the identification of sufficient conditions for the extinction of COVID-19 (\ref{CV-stoch}) when $\psi <1$.
+This implication is crucial in the realm of disease control, suggesting that if the basic reproduction number remains below unity, the disease is prone to die out.
+Such insights can guide public health strategies, aiding in the design of effective measures to curb the spread of COVID-19.

+The graphical representations serve as visual corroboration of the theoretical findings, providing a tangible means to comprehend the interplay of parameters and the consequential impact on disease dynamics.
+This bridge between theory and visualization enhances the accessibility and applicability of the research findings.

+In conclusion, this study significantly contributes to the ongoing discourse on the modeling and understanding of COVID-19 dynamics.
+The theoretical advancements, coupled with practical implications, offer a comprehensive framework for researchers, policymakers, and healthcare professionals striving to navigate and mitigate the impact of the COVID-19 pandemic.